Optimal operating parameters for next-generation xenon gas time projection chambers: Discussion and Summary

 In summary, this work investigates how the possible design choices can impact a gaseous xenon TPC searching for $0\nu\beta\beta$ towards a half-life sensitivity of 10$^{27}$--10$^{28}$ years considering a detector with one tonne of source isotope.
 We consider three of the major sources of background for the experiment arising from $^{137}$Xe, $^{214}$Bi, and $^{208}$Tl radioactive decays.
 Several variables are surveyed, including detector size accounting for gas enrichment, copper shielding mass, gas pressure, energy resolution, and analysis performance.
 A detector configuration optimized for accommodating xenon enriched with $^{136}$Xe at 90\% is preferred over operation with natural xenon with an order of magnitude lower background rate.
 This is due to the increase in intrinsic background due to the larger detector size and inner copper shielding mass, which overcomes the improvement in signal containment efficiency and analysis-level rejection power.

 The performance of three gas TPC technologies was also explored based on different gas additives used to reduce diffusion.
 An EL TPC includes 10\% helium preserving electroluminescence signals based on the well-established NEXT experiment detector design.
 The total rate is expected to be below 0.5 counts/tonne/year/ROI, assuming an energy resolution of 0.5\% FWHM.
 The Topology and Ion TPCs include the addition of stronger diffusion-reducing molecular additives and could produce background rates below 0.2 counts/tonne/year/ROI.
-Such performances are contingent on a suitable event placement and energy resolution of better than 1.2\% FWHM being achieved without the use of VUV light signals which may be quenched.
+Such performances are contingent on an accurate 3-D event placement method and energy resolution of 1.2\% FWHM or less, achieved without the use of VUV light signals.

-In addition to the analysis level performance, the construction of the detector is also highly dependent on gas pressure, influencing several factors including the intrinsic background rate, site location, gas containment, and detector size.
-Overall, there is no clear optimum pressure, with advantages and disadvantages if a high or low pressure default configuration is chosen.
+In addition to dependence on site location, enrichment level and analysis level choices, the performance of a tonne-scale GXeTPC is shown to be dependent on gas pressure.
+Construction challenges, beyond the scope of this paper, are substantial at any pressure, balancing different considerations such as high voltage requirements or detector size.
+Altogether, at this level of investigation there is no clearly optimum pressure choice, yet further study involving machine learning may reveal important advantages.
+We anticipate a follow-on paper with explicit design choices for a tonne-scale GXeTPC experiment.

 \acknowledgments { The authors would like to thank Ben Jones, Adam Para, Juan José Gomez Cadenas, Pau Novella, and Michel Sorel for their valuable feedback on this manuscript.
 This research used services provided by the OSG Consortium \cite{osg1,osg2,osg3,osg4}, which is supported by the National Science Foundation awards \#2030508 and \#1836650.
 We also acknowledge support from the following agencies: DE-SC0019054 (Texas Arlington) and DE-SC0019223 (Texas Arlington).}